Skip to content

 #Does a Hard Restart Fix the No-Sound Problem?

 For iPhone 8 and later: press and release Volume Up, then Volume Down, then hold the Side button until the Apple logo appears.
 For iPhone 7: hold Volume Down and the Side button together.
-For iPhone 6s and earlier: hold the Home button and the Sleep/Wake button together until the Apple logo appears.
+For iPhone 6s and earlier: hold the Home button and the Sleep/Wake button together until the Apple logo shows up.

 #Fix: Update iOS to the Latest Stable Version